osrf/ros2multirobotbook/src/intro.md

 #### Setup Sources and Installation of RMF

-On the last step we setup the source of RMF packages similarly to the previous two.
-First autorzing the key:
+Next you will need to setup the source of RMF packages similar to the previous two steps.
+First authorizing the key:

 ```
 curl -s http://rmf.servehttp.com/repos.key | sudo apt-key add -